tastytea/expandurl-mastodon/README.md

 This bot uses the same visibility as you, but posts unlisted instead of public.
 It retains the sensitive flag and spoiler warnings.

+Some tracking parameters, like those beginning with [utm_](https://en.wikipedia.org/wiki/UTM_parameters) are stripped.
+It also tries to rewrite [AMP](https://en.wikipedia.org/wiki/Accelerated_Mobile_Pages) URLs to point at the real webpages.

 Please report any bugs via the
 [issue tracker on GitHub](https://github.com/tastytea/expandurl-mastodon/issues) or to [@tastytea@soc.ialis.me](https://soc.ialis.me/@tastytea).